 - Origami (Hauptstätter Str.
 61), so Japanese as the name.

 Before I joined my dance school, I was sometimes having Fridays a burger at Hans im Glück .
 There are many in the city.
-Vegetarian options available, including snacks as sweet patato fries.
-Burgers are very good also at Triple B.
+Vegetarian options available.

 Metzgerei is a popular place, so in case is full, the Greek restaurant Achillion (Schwabstraße 75-77) was my go-to numerous times.

-After brunch I always stop by market nr 1 in Bismaktplazt and even market nr 2 Markthalle because Sunday shops are not open in Deutschland.
+After brunch I would stop by market nr 1 in Bismaktplazt and even market nr 2 Markthalle because Sunday shops are not open in Deutschland.

 This market is a piece of the world at your feet.
 Iranian food.
 Greek.
 Italian.
 Turkish.
 Spanish tapas.